tari-project/tari-crypto/README.md

     $ wasm-pack build --target nodejs -d tari_js . -- --features "wasm"

+To run the wasm bindings unit tests, use this command:

+    $ wasm-pack test --node --features wasm

 Note: Node v10+ is needed for the WASM

 ## Example (Node.js)